theokeist/wmaker/doc/WINGS_APP_WORKFLOW.md

-Recent updates extend that workflow to animation: the dedicated **Animations & Effects** panel now writes easing choices, compositor preferences, and content-capture toggles, and the core window manager reads those defaults to feed the shared wrlib transition curves—keeping UI tweaks and rendering ergonomics aligned.【F:WPrefs.app/Effects.c†L1-L468】
+Recent updates extend that workflow to animation: the dedicated **Animations & Effects** panel now writes easing choices, compositor preferences, window-shadow toggles, and content-capture settings, and the core window manager reads those defaults to feed the shared wrlib transition curves—keeping UI tweaks, Picom integration, and rendering ergonomics aligned.【F:WPrefs.app/Effects.c†L1-L520】

 When the app starts, WINGs constructs the application icon, registers it with the dock, and opens panels corresponding to each configuration section.
 Users can